kimsiang/SLAC2016/CosmicRayAna/README.md

 * Cluster energy and time

 A list of clusters belonging to the beam and the laser is stored (list A).
-A list of clusters belonging to non-beam and non-laser cluster is also stored (list B).

 * Crystal hit energy and time